sj-CUNY/ChemLab1/README.md

 # error report
 Lab 7 has an error in the jsp, final row should be only present in 1 column (this is an average of the 3 samples)
+Lab 7 also missing unit column included with correct answers in spreadsheet from foster, is this missing, or an intented exclusion?